On Projections in the Noncommutative 2-Torus Algebra

-We investigate a set of functional equations defining an arbitrary projection in the noncommutative 2-torus algebra $\A_{\theta}$.
-The exact solutions of those provide various generalisations of the Power-Rieffel projection.
-By identifying the corresponding $K_0(\NCA)$ classes we get an insight into the general structure of projections in $\NCA$.
+\Abstract{We investigate a~set of functional equations def\/ining a~projection in the noncommutative 2-torus algebra $A_{\theta}$.
+The exact solutions of these provide various generalisations of the Powers--Rief\/fel projection.
+By identifying the corresponding $K_0(A_{\theta})$ classes we get an insight into the structure of projections in $A_{\theta}$.}